Liberal welfare reforms: Agriculture

-Various measures were introduced to improve the quality of rural life.
-The Agricultural Holdings Act, passed in 1906, allowed farmers to farm their holdings without interference from landlords.
-The Small Holdings and Allotments Acts 1907 and 1908 sought to limit the degree to which fixtures and improvements remained the property of landlords, and to increase the number of small farmers.
-Another Smallholdings and Allotments Act, passed in 1908, empowered county councils to purchase agricultural land to lease as smallholdings.
+Various measures were introduced to improve the quality of rural life and safeguard farmers.
+The Agricultural Holdings Act 1906 (6 Edw.
+7. c.
+56) allowed farmers to farm their holdings without interference from landlords.
+The Small Holdings and Allotments Act 1907 (7 Edw.
+7. c.
+54) and the Small Holdings and Allotments Act 1908 (8 Edw.
+7. c.
+36) sought to limit the degree to which fixtures and improvements remained the property of landlords, and to increase the number of small farmers.
+The Small Holdings and Allotments Act 1908 empowered county councils to purchase agricultural land to lease as smallholdings.
 Between 1908 and 1914 some 200,000 acres were acquired by county councils and some 14,000 holdings were created.

-In Ireland, the Land Purchase (Ireland) Act 1909 "helped force landlords to sell land to tenants".
+The Butter and Margarine Act 1907 (7 Edw.
+7. c.
+21) included various provisions designed to protect farmers and consumers, while the Fertilisers and Feeding Stuffs Act 1906 (6 Edw.
+7. c.
+27) sought to ensure that sellers of feeding stuffs and fertilisers made clear to farmers what they were paying for and that farmers got what they wanted.
+In Ireland, the Irish Land Act 1909 (9 Edw.
+7. c.
+42) "helped force landlords to sell land to tenants".

 Under the leadership of David Lloyd George Liberals extended minimum wages to farm workers starting in 1909 then succeeding in 1924.